SCITLAS/Stellar/README.md

 =
 ### Stellar 0.1

-A single process stand alone system, developed with python 3.5, in pycharm 5
+A single process stand alone system, developed with python 3.4, in pycharm.

 #### Dependencies:
 - anaconda